 The RSS travel request form must be submitted at least fourteen (14) business days prior to the anticipated travel period.
-All traveling sport members must be listed on the form, the completed sport club participation form for each member must be on file, driver information must be provided, and all anticipated lodging during the trip must be disclosed.
+All traveling sport members must be listed on the form, the completed sport club participation form for each member must be on file, all anticipated lodging during the trip must be disclosed, and all requested driver information must be disclosed.
+The following driver information must be provided: